ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``entity`` (``Entity``) -- The entity ID
 * ``zone`` (``string``) -- The zone name

-  * You can read more about zone names here: :doc:`zones`
+  * You can read more about zone names here: :doc:`things/zones`

 **Returns:**